SeeYouSpaceCowboy/Halve/index.md

 ---
 # Hello

 I was born and raised in New York.
-I usually build a json backend api with a separate frontend.
-When I'm not building websites, I build Android Applications.
+I build Rails backend json api with a separate React + Redux frontend.
+I've even built some Android Applications.

 My skills consist of Ruby on Rails, Node.Js + Express, React + Redux, Java + Android & SQL.
-(SQLite, Mongodb and Postgres)
+(SQLite, Mongodb and Postgresql)

 Feel free to send me an e-mail, read my blog posts or look at some of my work.